CiaranWelsh/PokerX/lib/googletest/googletest/docs/primer.md

 ```

 In this case, `TearDown()` is not needed since we don't have to clean up after
-each test, other than what's already done by the destructor.
+each test, other than what's already game_ended by the destructor.

 Now we'll write tests using `TEST_F()` and this fixture.